‘RHOC’ Star Vicki Gunvalson Gushes Over Boyfriend Steve Lodge, Says She ‘Can’t Wait’ To Be His Wife

 Vicki Gunvalson and Steve Lodge are going strong nearly five months after their engagement.

-As new episodes of the 14th season of The Real Housewives of Orange County continue to air on Bravo TV, Gunvalson continues to gush over her soon-to-be-husband on Instagram and in one of her latest posts, which was shared on September 13 from Newport Harbor Yachts, she deemed herself as a “lucky girl” and said she “can’t wait” to be Lodge’s wife.
+As new episodes of the 14th season of The Real Housewives of Orange County continue to air on Bravo TV, Gunvalson continues to gush over her soon-to-be-husband on Instagram.
+In one of her latest posts, which was shared on September 13 from Newport Harbor Yachts, she deemed herself as a “lucky girl” and said she “can’t wait” to be Lodge’s wife.

-As fans of The Real Housewives of Orange County likely saw, Gunvalson and Lodge confirmed their engagement on Instagram in April by sharing a photo of them posting together with Gunvalson’s stunning 5.5 carat engagement ring on full display.
-In the caption, Gunvalson told her fans and followers that she of course said “Yes” to Lodge’s proposal.
+As fans of The Real Housewives of Orange County likely saw, Gunvalson and Lodge confirmed their engagement on Instagram in April by sharing a photo of them posting together with Gunvalson’s stunning 5.5-carat engagement ring on full display.
+In the caption, Gunvalson told her fans and followers that she, of course, said “Yes” to Lodge’s proposal.

 According to a report from The Inquisitr earlier this month, Gunvalson hasn’t yet done any planning when it comes to her upcoming wedding, nor has she chosen a wedding date.
 Instead, she has been enjoying her time with Lodge and told Andy Cohen on Watch What Happens Live that his proposal was a 10 out of 10.